Understanding Metrics by Cohort (Advanced Analytics)

 Understanding Metrics by cohort

-Why do my stats look off when I manually calculate it?
+Why do my stats look off when I manually calculate them?

-There are two ways to see the metrics by cohort in QuickMail.
+There are two ways to see Metrics by Cohort in QuickMail.

 Overall Metrics